Creatide/Sketch_Sync-Text-Layer-Name/README.md

 Sketch plugin to rename text layers based on their text box values.
 It will automatically update the Text Layer name as the text box values change.

 ### Install
-Copy `Sync Text Layer Name.sketchplugin` folder to Sketch plugins folder.
+Copy `Sync Text Layer Name.sketchplugin` folder to Sketch plugins folder or simply download, unzip, and double-click `Sync Text Layer Name.sketchplugin`.

 #### How to Use
 Just select any text layer(s) and run the plugin.
 It goes through all of selected text layers and syncs text items based their own text box value.
 You can choose any number of groups and/or layers and it'll pick only text items.